-To schedule a consultation with cybersecurity whistleblower lawyer Dallas Hammer, call us at 202-262-8959.
+To schedule a confidential consultation with our cybsersecurity whistleblower lawyers, call us at 202-262-8959.

 On October 6, 2021, the Department of Justice launched a Civil Cyber-Fraud Initiative, to combat new and emerging cyber threats to the security of sensitive information and critical systems.
 Deputy Attorney General Monaco announced the purpose of the initiative: “We are announcing today that we will use our civil enforcement tools to pursue companies, those who are government contractors who receive federal funds, when they fail to follow required cybersecurity standards — because we know that puts all of us at risk.
 This is a tool that we have to ensure that taxpayer dollars are used appropriately and guard the public fisc and public trust.”